hyaguchijsk/euslisp_tutorial/docs/basic_coding.md

   (setq i (+ 1 i)))
 ```

-The above is similar to above `dotimes` example.
+The above is similar to the `dotimes` example above.
 (However, here `i` is a global variable)

 ### do-until-key

 `do-until-key` is a special iteration form.
-Instead of evaluating a certain condition, it is executed until the Enter key is pressed.
+Instead of evaluating a certain condition, it is executed until the `Enter` key is pressed.

 ```
 (do-until-key